ctlab/GADMA/docs/source/user_manual/set_model/set_model.rst

 GADMA could infer two base types of demographic models:

-* `Demographic model with structire <set_model_struct.rst>`__ (up to 3 populations).
+* `Demographic model with structure <set_model_struct.rst>`__ (up to 3 populations).
 It is a more flexible model type as dynamics of population size change could be inferred and it has a lot of options for parameters.

 .. admonition:: Related options